Helen Huntington Hull

 Helen Dinsmore Huntington Astor Hull (April 9, 1893 – December 11, 1976) was an American socialite, arts patron, and political hostess.

 Early life

-Helen Dinsmore Huntington was born on April 9, 1893, to Helen Gray Dinsmore (1868–1942) and Robert Palmer Huntington (1869–1949), an independently wealthy architect and tennis champion.
-She had a brother, Robert Huntington Jr, and a sister, Alice Huntington Juta (1898–1966).
+Huntington was born in Manhattan, on April 9, 1893, to Helen Gray Dinsmore and Robert Palmer Huntington, an architect and tennis player.

 She grew up in Rhinebeck, New York, at both her paternal mansion, Hopeland House, a 35-room Tudor Revival mansion designed by her father, and her maternal mansion, Staatsburg on Hudson.

 Huntington attended schools in Dobbs Ferry, New York.

 Career

 During World War I, Huntington participated in the war effort by waiting tables for American soldiers in Brest and Bordeaux.

 In 1927, Astor built a townhouse for the two of them in a row that is now listed in the United States National Register of Historic Places.
 Designed by Mott B. Schmidt, the Vincent Astor House at 130 East 80th Street is now part of a block of four houses known as the East 80th Street Houses.